Adagene (NASDAQ:ADAG) Receives New Coverage from Analysts at Morgan Stanley

-Morgan Stanley initiated coverage on shares of Adagene (NASDAQ:ADAG) in a research report report published on Monday morning, Analyst Ratings Network reports.
-The brokerage issued an overweight rating and a $34.00 target price on the stock.
+Morgan Stanley assumed coverage on shares of Adagene (NASDAQ:ADAG) in a research report sent to investors on Monday morning, Benzinga reports.
+The firm issued an overweight rating and a $34.00 price target on the stock.

-Separately, The Goldman Sachs Group assumed coverage on Adagene in a research note on Friday, March 5th.
-They set a buy rating and a $29.00 target price for the company.
+Other equities analysts also recently issued reports about the company.
+Jefferies Financial Group initiated coverage on Adagene in a research report on Monday.
+They issued a buy rating and a $33.00 target price for the company.
+The Goldman Sachs Group assumed coverage on shares of Adagene in a research note on Friday, March 5th.
+They issued a buy rating and a $29.00 price objective for the company.

 There is no company description available for Adagene Inc